-- 11.1 We recognise that staff working in The School who have become involved with a child who has suffered harm, or appears to be likely to suffer harm may find the situation stressful and upsetting. - 11.2 We will support such staff by providing an opportunity to talk through their anxieties and concerns with the DSL and to seek further support where necessary.
-This could be provided by, for example, the Principals & DSL. - 11.3 We understand that staff should have access to advice on the boundaries of appropriate behaviour.
-The booklet 'Guidance for Safer Working Practice for Adults who work with Children and Young People '&

-Guidance for safer working practice for those working with children and young people in education settings, (Safer Recruitment Consortium).7 provides advice on this and the circumstances which should be avoided, in order to limit complaints against staff of abuse of trust, and/or allegations of physical or sexual abuse.
-These matters form part of staff induction and are referred to in the staff handbook/code of conduct.
+- 10.1 We recognise that staff working in The School who have become involved with a child who has suffered harm, or appears to be likely to suffer harm may find the situation stressful and upsetting. - 10.2 We will support such staff by providing an opportunity to talk through their anxieties and concerns with the DSL and to seek further support where necessary.
+This could be provided by, for example, the Principals & DSL. - 10.3 We understand that staff should have access to advice on the boundaries of appropriate behaviour.
+The booklet 'Guidance for Safer Working Practice for Adults who work with Children and Young People ' & Guidance for safer working practice for those working with children and young people in education settings, (Safer Recruitment Consortium) provides advice on this and the circumstances which should be avoided, in order to limit complaints against staff of abuse of trust, and/or allegations of physical or sexual abuse.
+These matters form part of staff induction.

-11.4 We recognise that DSL's should have access to support (as in 11.2) and appropriate workshops, courses or meetings as organised or arranged through the Local Authority/LSCPB.
+10.4 We recognise that DSL's should have access to support and appropriate workshops, courses or meetings as organised or arranged through the Local Authority/LSCPB. .

-12 Allegations against staff (including supply staff and volunteers)
+11. Allegations against staff (including supply staff and volunteers)

-- 12.1 All school staff should take care not to place themselves in a vulnerable position with a child.
-It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 12.2 All staff should be aware of the Staff Code of Conduct. - 12.3 All staff should be aware of the Guidance for Safer Working Practices for Adults who work with Children and Young People 8 - 12.4 We understand that a pupil or parent may make an allegation against a member of staff:- - 12.5 If such an allegation is made, the member of staff receiving the allegation will immediately inform the Principal or the most senior teacher if the Principal is not present. - 12.6 The Principal on all such occasions will immediately discuss the content of the allegation with the Local Authority Designated Officer and follow the process for managing the concern laid down in the LSCPB Procedures (https://llrscb.proceduresonline.com/chapters/p_alleg_staff.html) and The School's Managing Allegations Policy.
+- 11.1 All school staff should take care not to place themselves in a vulnerable position with a child.
+It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 11.2 All staff should be aware of the Staff Code of Conduct. - 11.3 All staff should be aware of the Guidance for Safer Working Practices for Adults who work with Children and Young People - 11.4 We understand that a pupil or parent may make an allegation against a member of staff:- - If such an allegation is made, the member of staff receiving the allegation will immediately inform the Principal or Vice Principal if the Principal is not present. - The Principal on all such occasions will immediately discuss the content of the allegation with the Local Authority Designated Officer and follow the process for managing the concern laid down in the LSCPB Procedures - If the allegation made to a member of staff concerns the Principal, the person receiving the allegation will immediately consult the LADO, without notifying the Principal first.